 Above is my very first proper school report from this small private school in East Grinstead, Sussex; the headmaster of which was the brother of Patrick Gordon-Walker, a well known politician of the time (The headmaster of my next school happened to be the grandson of Gladstone)...
 I WAS 4½ YEARS OLD at the time of this report!!!

 Writing: Fair, and will improve (Idiot!
 Of course one's handwriting improves after the age of 4).

 Maths: Must try harder.

 Headmaster's Report: He must try to be more obedient and sensible.
 He has been very difficult to control this term, and has made little effort.

-So, there we are; a 4 year old who obviously enjoyed singing and listening to 'stories'.
+So, there we are; a 4½ year old boy who obviously enjoyed singing and listening to 'stories'.
 I quite expect that what I really wanted was to be LEFT ALONE, have the occasional wound patched-up by an attractive busty white-clad nurse, and be given a lump of raw meat to chew from time to time (Yes, I really did eat lumps of raw meat).

 I'm sorry I don't have the school photograph with me in France that accompanies this report; it's hilarious.
-It shows a group of maybe 150 perfect, clean, charming, smiling, happy, well dressed, angelic little children, with just one horrendous scruff-bag sitting in the middle of the front row.
+It shows a group of maybe 150 perfect, clean, smiling, happy, well dressed, angelic little children, with just one horrendous scruff-bag sitting in the middle of the front row.
 Guess who that was?
 Happy times eh!

-So, SS (Miss Sargent) and Mr Gordon-Walker, you can stuff your report!
+So, SS (Miss Sargent) and Mr Gordon-Walker, you can stuff your silly report!
 I just regret that I was too young to suggest that you did so at the time.